Helping you Prepare for Life.

 - Money Management 201 – You’re getting ready to graduate and you have borrowed to help cover the cost of education.
 Is your financial health in order?
 Join us at one of our Spring semester sessions where we explain debt, loan repayment, and a host of other financial literacy topics.
 Regardless of whether you’re joining the work force, taking time off to travel, or prepping for grad school, these sessions are invaluable as you start your life post-Harvard.

 - University Efforts - In June 2011 the Directors of Financial Aid at each Harvard School as well as the University Financial Aid Liason’s Office decided to work on Financial Literacy as a University wide endeavor.
-That year they formed the Financial Fitness Committee.
+One result of this collaboration was a university resource on financial wellness.